 What is the apprenticeship qualification equivalent to?

-- Level 2 is equivalent to five GCSEs at grade A-C, or one A Level.
+- Level 2 is equivalent to five GCSEs at grade A-C/9-4

 - Level 3 is equivalent to two A Levels